-As Rashi notes, he says, “I may not” not “I cannot.”
-He is still in full bodily vigour, “his eye undimmed and his natural energy unabated.”
-But he has reached the end of his personal road.
+As Rashi notes, it is written, “shall not”, although Moses is still physically capable.
+He is still in full bodily vigour, “his eyes had not grown dim, nor his vitality fled.”
+(Deut.
+34:7) But he has reached the end of his personal road.
 The time had come for another age, a new generation, and a different kind of leader.

-“And now write for yourselves this song and teach it to the children of Israel, put it in their mouths, that this song may be a witness for Me among the children of Israel”Deut.
-32:19
+“So now write down this Song and teach it to the Children of Israel.
+Place it in their mouths, that this Song may be My witness against them.”Deut.
+31:19

 Every Israelite is commanded to write a Torah scroll for himself, as it says, “Now therefore write this song,” meaning, “Write for yourselves [a complete copy of] the Torah that contains this song,” since we do not write isolated passages of the Torah [but only a complete scroll].
 Even if one has inherited a Torah scroll from his parents, nonetheless it is a mitzvah to write one for oneself, and one who does so is as if he had received [the Torah] from Mount Sinai.
 One who does not know how to write a scroll may engage [a scribe] to do it for him, and whoever corrects even one letter is as if he has written a whole scroll.